grafana/mimir/docs/sources/mimir/manage/tools/mimirtool.md

 mimirtool alertmanager delete
 ```

-#### Migrate Alertmanager configuration for UTF-8 in Mimir 2.12 and newer
+#### Migrate Alertmanager configuration for UTF-8 in Mimir 2.12 and later

-This requires mimirtool version 2.12 or newer.
-You can check the version of mimirtool with
+This requires mimirtool version 2.12 or later.
+To check your version of mimirtool, run `mimirtool version`.
-`mimirtool version`.

 In accordance with [prometheus/prometheus#13095](https://github.com/prometheus/prometheus/issues/13095)
 and [prometheus/alertmanager#3486](https://github.com/prometheus/alertmanager/issues/3486), Mimir is
 adding support for UTF-8.
-To support UTF-8 in alerts, routes, silences and inhibition rules,
+To support UTF-8 in alerts, routes, silences, and inhibition rules,
 Alertmanager has added a new parser for matchers that has a number of backwards incompatible changes.
 More information about these changes can be found [here](https://prometheus.io/docs/alerting/latest/configuration/#label-matchers).

 The migrate-utf8 command migrates an existing Alertmanager configuration in preparation for when
 UTF-8 is enabled in a Mimir installation.
 To do this, it translates matchers that are incompatible
 with UTF-8 into equivalent matchers that are compatible.
-This translation is backwards compatible
+This translation is backwards compatible,
-and does not change the behavior of existing matchers, and works even in Mimir installations that
+does not change the behavior of existing matchers, and works even in Mimir installations that
 do not have UTF-8 enabled.

 A lot of Alertmanager configurations will not need migrating.
 You can verify if an existing